 - Apple ARKit

 This is the framework that Apple released in 2017.
 It is completely free but has limited use.
 It can only be used on iOS devices.
-However, the tools are powerful and diverse with the purpose of seamlessly integrated protocols into the real world environment using 2D / 3D recognition and tracking, horizontal planes detection, lighting estimation for making virtual objects look more realistic, and facial tracking.
+However, the tools are powerful and diverse with the purpose of seamlessly integrated protocols into the real-world environment using 2D / 3D recognition and tracking, horizontal plane detection, lighting estimation for making virtual objects look more realistic, and facial tracking.